 All meetings take place in the Board Room at the Rush Town Hall.

 Meetings are usually the second Monday of the month.
-The next meeting is September 11, 2017, 7:00 pm.
+The next meeting is January 8, 2018 at 7:00 pm.

 The Town of Rush will be celebrating its Bicentennial in 2018.
 Plans are underway for celebrating this significant anniversary.
 Stay tuned for additional details as plans develop.